 Migration from onPremise to Office 365 – Step by Step – Part 1 – Azure AD Connect

-In this post I want to go through all necessary steps to migrate Exchange and Skype for Business onPrem to Office 365 resp.
-Exchange Online and Teams including SIP Trunk for PSTN calling and conferencing.
+Therefore I want to go through all necessary steps to migrate Exchange and Skype for Business onPrem to Office 365, futher we will see how to migrate from on-premise Enterprise Voice to Office 365 Phone System.

 Part 1 … will cover the prerequisites like synchronize your onPrem users to Office 365 with Azure AD Connect.

 Part 2 … will cover migration from Exchange onPrem to Exchange Online and here especially Exchange Hybrid classic full.